China mobile tower owner debuts in HK market after $6.9B IPO

-HONG KONG — Shares in the state-owned monopoly that operates China’s vast network of mobile phone towers are flat as the company makes its stock market debut in Hong Kong after raising $6.9 billion from investors.
+HONG KONG — Shares in the state-owned monopoly that operates China’s vast network of mobile phone towers ended their first day of trading flat Wednesday in the company’s stock market debut in Hong Kong after raising $6.9 billion from investors.

-China Tower Corp. was trading at 1.27 Hong Kong dollars (16.2 U.S. cents) per share at midday on Wednesday, little-changed from its initial public offering price of 1.26 Hong Kong dollars (16 U.S. cents).
+China Tower Corp. closed at 1.26 Hong Kong dollars (16 U.S. cents) per share, unchanged from their initial public offering price.

 China Tower says it operates 1.9 million cell tower sites across China, the biggest mobile phone market.
 It has given no indication of plans to expand abroad.